Why you're getting downtime alerts (and why they matter)

 We built the monitoring engine to avoid false positives.
 Three checks, pauses between each, a different HTTP method on the final attempt.
 If we send you an alert, our server genuinely could not reach your site after multiple attempts over at least 20 seconds.

 If we can’t reach your site, your visitors probably can’t either.
-Each downtime alert represents a window where real people, potential customers and existing clients, may have hit an error page or a timeout instead of your site.
+Each downtime alert represents a window where real visitors may have hit an error page or a timeout instead of your site.

 The alerts aren’t the problem.
 They’re telling you about it.